RightScale-IT/rightscale_cookbooks/cookbooks/db_mysql/README.md

 The 'db' implementation is defined by a Lightweight Provider, which can be found in the `providers/default.rb` file.

-The ‘read_only’ flag in the MySQL configuration is set by the definition `db_mysql_set_read_only`.
+The ‘read_only’ flag in the MariaDB configuration is set by the definition `db_mysql_set_read_only`.
 This flag is set to ‘false’ by default and changed to ‘true’ while initializing a slave server, and set back to ‘false’ when the slave is promoted to a master server.